Neural Grasp Distance Fields for Robot Manipulation: Related Work

+However, GIGA predicts a single grasp parameterization per 3D location, and requires a sampling procedure to select the final pose from the implicit set.

+Our approach predicts grasp distance, allowing multiple grasp orientations per 3D location, and uses optimization to minimize grasp distance and achieve the grasp pose.

-Concurrent works have proposed learning continuous representations for dexterous grasps~\cite{wu2022ILAD} and multiple robot hands~\cite{khargonkar2022neuralgrasps}.
-Urain~\etal\cite{urain2022se} propose representing grasps as diffusion fields, framing joint grasp and motion planning as an inverse diffusion process.
-In this paper, we represent grasps using implicit functions and use gradient-based trajectory optimization for joint grasp and motion planning.
+Concurrent works have proposed continuous representations for dexterous hands~\cite{wu2022ILAD} and multiple grippers~\cite{khargonkar2022neuralgrasps}.
+Urain~\etal\cite{urain2022se} represents grasps as diffusion fields, framing joint grasp and motion planning as an inverse diffusion process.
+In this paper, we use an implicit function to represent grasp distance, and use gradient-based trajectory optimization for joint grasp and motion planning.